-Instead, we recommend that you use a simple piece of 18 point solid rule cut to the short dimension of your chase.
+Instead, we recommend that you use a simple piece of 18 point solid rule cut a few inches longer than the short dimension of your chase.

 Taping the Trucks to adjust roller height on a platen press.

 Taping the rails is an old trick that works okay on some larger presses - presses like the big commercial-grade Chandler & Price that have 3/4" wide rails.
+And, in fact, some advanced design platen presses have adjustable rails to make this possibly frequent adjustment very easy.
 But it's still not accurate on a roller-by-roller basis, and is definitely not a good idea on a table-top press with narrow rails.

 Since "taping the rails" is a technique known as an old printer's trick, some less-well-informed members of the new letterpress community try to apply it to the smaller presses they use.
 Not good.
 The Kelsey rails are only about 1/4" wide and building up tape on them is just asking for trouble.

 Shortly after the turn of the century, a fellow named Morgan designed an expandable truck for the C&P and other large presses.
 This truck can be adjusted to different diameters based upon the condition of the individual roller its mounted on.
 I use them on my big presses and they work great.

 And, that's where I got the idea of taping the trucks instead of the rails.